higgi13425/quarto_poster/_extensions/quarto-ext/poster/typst-show.typ

 // that ships with Quarto).
 It calls the typst function named 'article' which
 // is defined in the 'typst-template.typ' file.
 //
+// This file calls the 'poster' function defined in the 'typst-template.typ' file to render your poster to PDF when you press the Render button.
+// Make any edits to the template in the typst-template.typ file
+//
 // If you are creating or packaging a custom typst template you will likely
 // want to replace this file and 'typst-template.typ' entirely.
 You can find
 // documentation on creating typst templates here and some examples here: